apache/storm-site/_posts/2017-03-29-storm110-released.md

 Topology Deployment Enhancements
 --------------------------------
-In previous versions of Storm it was typically necessary to include all topology dependences in a shaded "uber jar," or by making them available on Storm's classpath.
-In Storm 1.1.0 the `storm jar` command now includes options to upload additional dependency jars during topology submission.
+In previous versions of Apache Storm it was typically necessary to include all topology dependences in a shaded "uber jar," or by making them available on Apache Storm's classpath.
+In Apache Storm 1.1.0 the `storm jar` command now includes options to upload additional dependency jars during topology submission.
 The `--jars` command line option allows users to specify local jar files to upload.
 Alternatively, the `storm jar` command offers the `--artifacts` option for specifying additional jar file dependencies by their Maven coordinates.
 Finally, for Maven artifacts outside the Maven Central, the `--artifactRepository` option allows users to specify additional repositories for dependency resolution.

 More informaton about available options of the `storm jar` command can be found by runnng the `storm help jar` command.

 Resource Aware Scheduler (RAS) Improvements
 -------------------------------------------
-The Resource Aware Scheduler introduced in Storm 1.0 added a scheduler implementation that takes into account both the memory (on-heap and off-heap) and CPU resources available in a cluster.
-In Storm 1.1.0 the RAS algorithm has been overhauled to dramatically improve cluster resource utilization and introduces rack awareness into the scheduling strategy.
+The Resource Aware Scheduler introduced in Apache Storm 1.0 added a scheduler implementation that takes into account both the memory (on-heap and off-heap) and CPU resources available in a cluster.
+In Apache Storm 1.1.0 the RAS algorithm has been overhauled to dramatically improve cluster resource utilization and introduces rack awareness into the scheduling strategy.

 More information on the new RAS capabilities can be found in the [RAS documentation](/releases/1.1.0/Resource_Aware_Scheduler_overview.html) and the [JIRA ticket](https://issues.apache.org/jira/browse/STORM-1766) introducing the new rack awareness algorithm.